 Backup software: We run each program through the various types of backups it’s capable of.
 This is largely to test reliability and hardware compatibility, but we time two: an approximately 115GB system image (two partitions), and a roughly 50GB image created from a set of smaller files and folders.
 We then mount the images and test their integrity via the program’s restore functions.
 We also test the USB boot drives created by the programs.

-Online services: As noted above, the performance of online backup services will vary according to their location and the network equipment between you and the data depository.
+Online services: The performance of online backup services will vary according to their location and the network equipment between you and the data depository.
 We installed the software and backed up the same 2GB data set to check for any major issues or glitches in the client software.
 These are noted in the reviews.

 What to look for in free backup products